 What do you think you’ll read next?

-Although this is a weekly meme l’m taking part once a month at the moment.
+Although this is a weekly meme I’m only taking part occasionally.